• R v CB & Others – Murder – Luton Crown Court

 • R v MI – Murder – Luton Crown Court

-Our firm is presently representing a high profile murder, which took place in Luton.
+Our firm represented on a high profile murder, which took place in Luton.

 • R v HM – Attempted Murder – Luton Crown Court

-we are presently representing a 3 defendant case in which our client is accused of being involved with the attempted murder of another.
+Mr Shah represented on a 3 defendant case in which our client a professional boxer was accused of being involved with the attempted murder of another which involved the victim receiving over 10 stab wounds.
+Our client was acquitted of the attempted murder.

 • R v CS – Murder- Luton Crown Court